soft9000/RssIO/README.md

 RssSite is much like RssNexus, but RssSite adds an official set of hard-wired assumptions.

-An RssSite is designed read any single `input` folder, skin the text using any input-defined `template` file, then place the results into a single `output` folder.
+An RssSite is designed to read any single `input` folder, skin the text using any input-defined `template` file, then place the results into a single `output` folder.

 Ready to upload to your site, the `output` folder will also contain the `nexus.rss` file.